Preparing Students to Provide Value on Day One

 Loyola's new subject-matter Concentrations combine rigorous intellectual training with cutting-edge clinical and experiential (practical) learning components, which gives graduates the specialized skills and knowledge in their chosen field.

-Clinical Professor and Director of Concentrations Cindy Archer explains the Concentration program more simply.
+Clinical Professor Gary Craig explains the Concentration program more simply.
 "While it is not the best comparison to make, a Concentration is similar to a major in undergraduate studies, in that a student with a specific interest in a field can do focused study in that field.
 A major difference though, is that students who graduate law school with a Concentration will have the same degree as those without a Concentration, a juris doctor, that will be viable in any area of law in which they wish to practice."
 Each Concentration is advised by a faculty member who specializes in the field, and has a required curriculum that has been specially tailored to equip graduates with a comprehensive understanding of the subject.
 Concentration programs will be available to both day and evening division students.

 What are the benefits of the Concentrations?